Dashticz/dashticz_v2/README.md

 <b>When Domoticz is updated, it has removed this dashboard?!</b><br />
 Unfortunately, this occurs when the dashboard is installed into Domoticz's www-directory.
-When Domoticz installs an update, it complete removes the www-directory, before placing the updated version back.
-Currently, there is no solution for this (except for installing the dashboard on another webserver), you have to re-install this dashboard.
+When Domoticz installs an update, it removes the www-directory completely, before placing the updated version back.
+Currently, there is no solution for this (except for installing the dashboard on another webserver), you'll have to re-install Dashticz.

 <b>Where can I get any help?</b><br />
-You can check out our helpfull community in [Dashticz topic](https://www.domoticz.com/forum/viewtopic.php?f=8&t=16526) on the Domoticz forum.
+You can check out our helpful community in [Dashticz topic](https://www.domoticz.com/forum/viewtopic.php?f=8&t=16526) on the Domoticz forum.